Yair-Zadok/Custom-ID3-Model/README.md

 The model was designed to aid applications dealing with limited quantities of data, as such it takes in a large similar secondary training data set, then adjust information gain values used in the decision tree building process to increase accuracy.

-All modifying theory and implementation is 100% original
+All modifying theory and implementation is 100% original.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------